fcrespel/runtastic-export-converter/README.md

 To list sport sessions from an export directory (here, `runtastic-export-20190807-000` in the current directory):

     java -jar runtastic-export-converter-jar-with-dependencies.jar list runtastic-export-20190807-000

+To list sport sessions from an export directory, for a "specific" filter, add the filter (keyword) as 3rd option.
+The tool searches within session description, session id, photo id, photo description and equipment id for the filter (keword).
+Here an example seraching for 'Marathon':

+    java -jar runtastic-export-converter-jar-with-dependencies.jar list runtastic-export-20190807-000 Marathon

 To display user information from an export directory: